antonmi/job_reactor/README.markdown

 If no nodes are specified distributor will try to send the job to the first free node.
 12. Node based priorities
 -----------------------
 There are no priorities like in Delayed::Job or Stalker.
-Bud there are flexible node-based priorities.
+But there are flexible node-based priorities.
 You can specify the node which should execute the job and the node is forbidden for given job.
 You can reserve several nodes for high priority jobs.

 How it works